pierd/pierd.github.io/_posts/2019-02-17-yuval-noah-harari-homo-deus-a-brief-history-of-tomorrow.md

 ---

 > A recent study commissioned by Google's nemesis - Facebook - has indicated that already today the Facebook algorithm is a better judge of human personalities and dispositions even than people's friends, parents and spouses.
 The study was conducted on 86,220 volunteers who have a Facebook account and who completed a hundred item personality questionnaire.
 The Facebook algorithm predicted the volunteers' answers based on monitoring their Facebook Likes - which webpages, images and clips they tagged with the Like button.
 The more Likes, the more accurate the predictions.
 The algorithm's predictions were compared with those of work colleagues, friends, family members and spouses.
 Amazingly, the algorithm needed a set of only ten Likes in order to outperform the predictions of work colleagues.
 It needed seventy Likes to outperform friends, 150 Likes to outperform family members and 300 Likes to outperform spouses.
-In other words, if you happen to have clicked 300 Likes on your Facebook account, the Facebook algoritm can predict your opinions and desires better than your husband or wife!
+In other words, if you happen to have clicked 300 Likes on your Facebook account, the Facebook algorithm can predict your opinions and desires better than your husband or wife!
 > - *Chapter 9 - The Great Decoupling*

 ---